 In the morning, they will determine their next steps, most likely influenced by Guillermina’s comfort level.
 We may have one elephant come up to the opposite side of the fence, careful not to overwhelm either of them.
 The new elephants’ experience is completely customized; everything functions on their time—no expectations, no set schedules.
 Because Guillermina has never been able to see the world around her, she may need a little more time to feel comfortable and confident around the other elephants, but that is okay.
 We will let her determine how introductions progress.

 What about the other Mendoza elephants?

-The plan is to rescue both Kenya and Tamy as well.
-Karissa has already worked with Kenya, so her quarantine training should be easier than Pocha and Guillermina.
-Kenya’s barn and first yard are constructed, but yards 2 & 3 need to be finished before she can be brought to the sanctuary.
+The plan is to rescue both Kenya and Tamy, as well.
+Our trainer Karissa has already worked with Kenya, so her quarantine training should be easier than with Pocha and Guillermina.
+Kenya’s habitat is constructed, we are currently waiting on the Brazilian license to accept elephants into that habitat, and then EcoParque Mendoza can begin with Kenya’s CITES permits.
 Tamy will be the last of the Mendoza elephants to come to Elephant Sanctuary Brazil.
-Funds still need to be raised to construct his habitat, and he will need significant training before relocation due to his aggressive tendencies and current reluctance and interest in training.
+Funds have been raised to construct his habitat, we are waiting for the permit to begin building.
+He will need significant training before relocation, due to his aggressive tendencies and current reluctance and interest in training.
 His behavior will most likely change, but it is one of the many variables we have no control over.
-We don’t have a current time frame for either rescue.
+At the moment, we cannot provide a timeline for either rescue.

-Sanctuary isn’t just a place it’s a new beginning, peace of mind, their home.
-For the first time, Pocha and Guillermina will have a life that is all about them.
-Thank you for helping to build and provide this for them.
+Sanctuary isn’t just a place; it’s a new beginning, peace of mind, a real home.
+For the first time, Pocha and Guillermina will have a life that will allow them to heal and discover their true selves.
+Thank you for helping to build and provide this space for them.